-No one had scored a century and taken six wickets in the same One Day International match until 21st June 2005.
-On that day, England were facing Bangladesh in a NatWest Tri Series match at Trent Bridge – a rare day-night match.
-It was the Ashes season, and many saw this ODI series (also involving Australia) as just a warm-up before the epic Test series that followed.
+No player had scored a century and taken six wickets in the same ODI match until 21st June 2005.
+On that day, England were facing Bangladesh in a day-night NatWest Tri-Series match at Trent Bridge.
+It was the Ashes season, and many saw this limited-overs series (also involving Australia) as just a warm-up before the epic Test series that followed.

 Collingwood started off confidently, with the cushion of a strong foundation in place.
-The run rate hardly went below 6.5, as both him and Strauss milked the inexperienced Bangladeshi bowlers.
-The duo put on a massive 210-run partnership which ended only off the penultimate ball of the innings, when Strauss was dismissed for 152 off 128 balls.
+The run rate hardly went below 6.5, as the duo milked the rather inexperienced Bangladeshi bowling.
+They put on a massive 210-run partnership, which ended only off the penultimate ball of the innings, when Strauss was dismissed for 152 off 128 balls.

-Collingwood remained unbeaten on a career-best 112 in just 86 balls, with 10 fours and 5 sixes.

-Collingwood brought up his fifty from 53 balls with a four off Mohammed Rafique in the 40th over, but took only 24 more deliveries to reach his hundred, which he reached by a single off Nazmul Hossain in the 48th over.
-His 77 ball ton was England’s third fastest in ODI’s, and England’s total was 391/4, then the second highest overall.
+Collingwood remained unbeaten on a career-best 112 in 86 balls, with ten fours and five sixes.
+He brought up his fifty in 53 balls with a four off Mohammed Rafique in the 40th over, but took only 24 deliveries more to reach his hundred, which he reached with a single off Nazmul Hossain in the 48th over.
+His 77-ball ton was then England’s third fastest, and the total of 391/4 was then the second highest overall.

-Ashraful went hell for leather, bringing up his fifty in just 21 balls, going on to score an awesome 94 off just 52 balls and putting on 125 for the 3rd wicket with the sedate Javed Omar (59 off 106).
-It was the innocuous Collingwood, who had figures of 0/4 in 2 overs until then, who accounted for Ashraful in the 26th over, thus robbing Bangladesh of their only faint hope.
+Ashraful went hell for leather, bringing up his fifty in just 21 balls.
+He went on to score an awesome 94 off just 52 balls, and put on 125 for the third wicket with the sedate Javed Omar (59 off 106 balls).
+It was the innocuous bowling of Collingwood, who had figures of 0/4 in two overs until then, which accounted for Ashraful in the 26th over, thus robbing Bangladesh of their only faint hope.

 Tremlett (4/32) came back to claim the last two wickets, as Bangladesh were dismissed for 223 in 45.2 overs, losing by 168 runs.
 Collingwood bowled unchanged throughout between overs 21 and 40, and recorded figures of 10-1-31-6.
 His last four overs read 4-1-7-5.
-This was the first time that a cricketer had scored a century and taken six wickets in the same match, and till date no one else has repeated the feat.
+This was the first time that a player had scored a century and taken six wickets in the same ODI, and till date no one else has repeated the feat.